-Streisand: Early Photos of an Insecure Star
+LIFE With Streisand: Early Photos of an Insecure Star

 In 1966, for example, LIFE published a cover story on the then-23 year old Brooklyn native that portrayed the young star as a “fear-ridden girl” terrified that her early success “could suddenly all fall apart.”
-Of course, creative people who have enjoyed (or endured) fame right out of the gate almost invariably, at one point or another, suffer lacerating self-doubts; Streisand, however, appears to have interrogated her own talents and achievements with the same tenacity that she brought to, say, mastering the nuances of a new tune or the timing of a comedic line.
+Of course, creative people who have enjoyed (or endured) fame right out of the gate almost invariably, at one point or another, suffer lacerating self-doubts; Streisand, however, appears to have examined her own talents and achievements with the same tenacity that she brought to, say, mastering the nuances of a new tune or the timing of a comedic line.

 “Why Barbara Streisand has to know what people think of her every time she performs is an astounding, and wrenching, phenomenon,” wrote LIFE’s Diana Lurie in the March 18, 1966, issue of LIFE.
 “At 23, she is an undisputed queen of musical comedy, television and records.
 Every one of the seven records she has made sold a million copies.
 She gets $50,000 per concert appearance.
-For nearly two years she pulled in standing room-only audiences for an otherwise undistinguished musical, Funny Girl…Everybody knows Streisand is on top.
+For nearly two years she pulled in standing room-only audiences for an otherwise undistinguished musical, Funny Girl. . . .
+Everybody knows Streisand is on top.
 So does she.
-And the more she is hailed, the more scared and insure she feels.
-“I win awards and everything but one of these days something is going to bomb.
-It’s a scary thing.
+And the more she is hailed, the more scared and unsure she feels.
+‘I win awards and everything but one of these days something is going to bomb.
+It’s a scary thing.'”

 Despite—or perhaps because of—this deeply ambivalent attitude toward her audience and her triumphs, Streisand also displayed a cool, collected and (for a 23-year-old) remarkably astute understanding of her own stardom.

-Then, she adds: “When I am not not performing, however, I don’t think I have that definite a personality.
+Then, she adds: “When I am not performing, however, I don’t think I have that definite a personality.
 I think maybe I have nothing.”

 Maybe I have nothing.
 All these years later, after the Emmys (five), Oscars (two), Grammys (eight) and a special Tony Award; after selling millions upon millions of records, filling concert halls and arenas and enjoying the undying devotion of countless fans the world over—after all that, one can only hope Streisand has come to embrace the notion that, just maybe, she does have something after all.